Zamboni Company: History

-Use of "Zamboni" brand name
+Use of brand name

 Frank J. Zamboni & Co. has taken a strong stance against its trademark dilution, the Zamboni name being used as a genericized trademark for ice resurfacers.
 On March 2, 1964, Frank J. Zamboni & Co. applied for its first trademark, which was granted on May 4, 1965.
 This registration (Reg.
 No. 789,009) is for the mark "Zamboni" used in connection with "ice resurfacing machines and dump attachments therefor."
 Frank J. Zamboni & Co. owns several other trademark registrations covering the Zamboni mark in relation to various other goods including toys and clothing.

-There is a musical group by the name of The Zambonis (who write hockey-themed songs) which they use under the terms of a licensing agreement from the Zamboni corporation.
+There is a musical group by the name of The Zambonis (who write ice hockey-themed songs) which they use under the terms of a licensing agreement from the Zamboni corporation.
 Another band, Two Man Advantage, was sent a cease-and-desist letter in 2004 involving its song, "Zamboni Driving Maniac", with the company claiming it "implies an unsafe activity."

 In popular culture

 From 1980 until the strip's end, Charles Schulz often included references to Zamboni in his Peanuts comic strip.
 It was also mentioned by name in the TV special She's a Good Skate, Charlie Brown.

-The Zamboni Company's ice resurfacing machine and Frank Zamboni were honored with a Google Doodle on 16 January 2013, for Frank Zamboni's 112th birthday.
+The Zamboni Company's ice resurfacing machine and Frank Zamboni were honored with a Google Doodle on January 16, 2013, for Frank Zamboni's 112th birthday.
 Google provided a playable doodle, where a Zamboni machine can be driven around a rink.

 The video game Plants vs. Zombies has a zombie driving a Zamboni-brand ice resurfacer, called the "Zomboni" in-game.
 Used with permission from the "Game of the Year" re-release onward.

 A 1989 episode of Cheers, entitled "Death Takes a Holiday on Ice", features the off-screen death of Carla Tortelli's ice show performing husband, Eddie LeBec, who is said to have been run-over by a Zamboni.

 In 1990, the Gear Daddies recorded a song called "I Wanna Drive the Zamboni" about a person who wanted a job driving the Zamboni at the ice rink.

 In the 2014 film Dumb and Dumber To, Harry (Jeff Daniels) and Lloyd (Jim Carrey) steal a modified Zamboni-brand ice resurfacer.

+In the 2019 film ”Wine Country”, while playing a different paths game Catherine wishes she was a Zamboni driver as it would always be cool and she would get to have 2 hour long breaks.

 The 2021 "Double Date" episode of Call Me Kat ends Kat's mother announcing she has set up Kat on a blind date with a Zamboni driver; Kat is intrigued by that skill set.